 - You’ll need an internet connection and email accounts for students and teachers to use and manage these devices.

 - Many districts require purchasing Management Console Licenses.
-Shop for Chromebooks that come with licenses through Best Buy Education or CDW-G. If you already have the Chromebooks, check with your district IT team to see if you’ll also need to request these with your Chromebooks.
+Shop for Chromebooks that come with licenses through Best Buy Education or CDW-G. If you already have the Chromebooks, check with your district IT team to see if you’ll also need to request Google Chrome Management Licenses with your Chromebooks.

 - Microsoft Office and Windows software like Word and Excel are not compatible with Chromebooks.
 You can access the free online version of Office here.